 In-cabin sitting is offered for kids, ages 1 and older, when personnel is available; parents or guardians must reserve this service at the purser's desk 24 hours in advance.
 The cost is $19 per hour for up to three children within the same family; the price includes two sitters (required).

 Navigators (12 to 14) and older teens (15 to 17) can attend parties at Fuel, the teens-only club; hang out in the Living Room, a posh teen lounge that often looked packed; or chill on the Back Deck, a private outdoor area for teens.
 Chunks of time are also blocked off for these age groups to use things like the rock wall and FlowRider.

-There are no supervised programs for children younger than 3 or non-potty-trained tykes.
-However, special Royal Babies (6 - 18 months) and Royal Tots (18 - 36 months) programs in the nursery on Deck 12 -- offered in conjunction with Fisher-Price and Royal Caribbean's youth staff -- are scheduled throughout the cruise for parents to attend with their wee ones.
+There are no free, supervised programs for children younger than 3 or for non-potty-trained tykes.
+However, complimentary Royal Babies (6 to 18 months) and Royal Tots (18 to 36 months) programs in the nursery on Deck 12 -- offered in conjunction with Fisher-Price and Royal Caribbean's youth staff -- are scheduled throughout the cruise for parents to attend with their wee ones.
 (If you have a 3-year-old who's not toilet trained, you might be able to take him or her to these parent-supervised sessions in the nursery.)